allenai/disturb-free/README.md

 It will generate the gifs of both egocentric and top-down view with annotation of current disturbance distance in meter on the top-left corner.
 It will also generate the start and goal image in RGB and depth, and all the evaluation metrics in json.

 ## Acknowledgement
-This repository uses AllenAct framework https://github.com/allenai/allenact and ManipulaTHOR framework https://github.com/allenai/manipulathor.
-GroupNormResNet18 and auxiliary tasks are heavily based on https://github.com/joel99/habitat-pointnav-aux.
+This repository uses [AllenAct](https://github.com/allenai/allenact) as codebase and [ManipulaTHOR](https://github.com/allenai/manipulathor) as testbed.
+GroupNormResNet18 and auxiliary tasks are heavily based on [Auxiliary Tasks Speed Up Learning PointGoal Navigation](https://github.com/joel99/habitat-pointnav-aux).